Training: Automated software tests in Java with JUnit & Mockito

 Content:

-• Manual vs. automationtest automation
+• Manual vs. Automation

-• Necessity for automation
+• Need for Automation

-• Test concepts and responsibilities
+• Test Concepts and Responsibilities

 • Paradigms: TDD and BDD